 3. Are they a spender or a saver?

 The old adage for relationships says “opposites attract”.
 But, when it comes to finances, this is often untrue.
-If you grew up in an extremely frugal family and your future spouse grew up in a family that spent money lavishly without much concern for racking up debt or finding ways to trim expenses, do you think you two could overcome the gap between the financial attitudes you grew up with?
+If you grew up in an extremely frugal family and your future spouse grew up in a family that spent money lavishly without much concern for racking up debt or finding ways to trim expenses, do you think you two could overcome the gap between the financial attitudes you grew up with after you get engaged?

 On the flip side, are you more of an impulsive spender while your partner seems overly stingy when it comes to getting the best deals on everything you consider buying?
 It’s not impossible to make things work out if you and your partner happen to be on opposite ends of the personal finance spectrum, but it could be a potential area of conflict in the future if you get frustrated with each other for their attitude towards money.